 How to get free shipping during Black Friday

-Best Buy: Free shipping on almost all items between October 28 and December 25, with no minimum purchase required.
+Best Buy: Free shipping on almost all items between October 22 and December 25, with no minimum purchase required.
+Select items qualify for free next-day shipping for orders of $35 or more, with potential limitations during Thanksgiving, “promotional periods,” and weekends.

 Walmart: Free two-day shipping on orders that total $35 or more

 Other stores policies still vary.
-Our recommendation is to sign up for their newsletters now, so that if any free shipping promotions crop up between now and the end of December, you'll get notified.
+Our recommendation is to sign up for their newsletters now, so that you’ll get notified if any free shipping promotions crop up between now and the end of December.
 You can unsubscribe after you're done with your shopping.

 How to return Black Friday purchases

 Return policies vary across stores, but most U.S. retailers offer extended windows for returns and exchanges for items purchased in November and most of December.
-Be sure to read the return policy for each site you buy from.
+Be sure to read the return policy for each site you shop at.

-Other considerations: Before buying, check to see if it’s easy to return the item, and if it will cost you anything (like for shipping).
+Also, before making a purchase, check to see if it’s easy to return the item and if it will cost you anything (like for shipping).
 If you’re not careful, and you end up not needing the item, you could lose money on the purchase.

 Our picks for Black Friday deals

 We’ll have several curated lists for Black Friday tech deals, which we’ll release as the deals reach critical mass.
-(We’ll add the links below.)
+(We’ll add the links below as they go live.)
 You can expect to see our picks for the best early deals first.
-Here’s to hoping for another good year of bargains!
+Here’s to hoping for another superb year of bargains!